open-neuromorphic/open-neuromorphic.github.io/content/english/blog/onm-vision/index.md

 Software is <q>executable mathematical models</q> that we should prioritize much higher.
 We believe Open Neuromorphic is in an excellent position to push this agenda, and by rolling out our strategic initiative in the subsequent blog posts, we will reveal how.
 The brief headline is that we want to make neuromorphics much more accessible, transparent, and reproducible.
-And we can't wait to get started.
+And we can't wait to get started!

 We are entering a world where science is increasingly done by machines.
 This is particular true in the computation sciences, where humans rarely understand every instruction executed in the process that lead to new findings.
 We have a narrow window of opportunity.
 As neuromorphic computing moves toward commercialization, the risk of vendor lock-in grows daily.
-If we don't establish open standards and tools now, we'll spend the next decade debugging proprietary black boxes instead of advancing the science.
+**If we don't establish open standards and tools now, we'll spend the next decade debugging proprietary black boxes instead of advancing science.**

 Admittedly, there is a lot of work that needs to be done.
 We're already starting and and here is how you can help:

 - **Share and document your code**
   - Papers without code is less scientific because it is harder to build on the insights.
 In the ideal world any claim should be backed up by *reproducible* code.
-Always use code from day 1 and always share it.
+Always use and properly document code from day 1 and always share it.
 - **Write stable code, use [NixOS](https://nixos.org/)**
   - Code should be reliable and work in perpetuity.
 That means making sure dependencies and environments are kept constant.
 The best way to do that is to use *reproducible environments*.
 NixOS is quickly becomming the biggest and best tool there is.
 It will guarantee that your code will run *exactly the same way*, even 100 years in the future.
 Docker, Conda, and similar tools are better, but NixOS gives more comprehensive guarantees.
 - **Build on existing tools instead of creating your own**
   - For the common scientific knowledgebase to improve, we need cross-platform tools.
 This is particularly true for small fields such as neuromorphics, where [a recent Nature paper pointed out that open source software is key to scaling](https://www.nature.com/articles/s41586-024-08253-8).
-Go check out the [Open Neuromorphic software guide](https://open-neuromorphic.org/neuromorphic-computing/software/) and see if you can't find libraries close to your work.
+Go check out the [Open Neuromorphic software guide](https://open-neuromorphic.org/neuromorphic-computing/software/) and look for libraries similar to your work/approach.
 - **Promote academics that work on software**
-  - Given the huge importance of code, Academic promotions should value software contributions
+  - Given the huge importance of code, Academic promotions should value open-source software contributions

 The scientific revolution succeeded because it insisted on transparency, reproducibility, and constant scrutiny.
 The open source movement embodies these same principles for software, but there is much more work to be done.